Jandys/iCalc-interactive-calculations/README.md

 ## Installation

-1. Download the archive of Inter-Calcus plugin from one of those sources:
+1. Download the archive of Interactive Calculations plugin from one of those sources:
     1. From
        the [latest main commit ](https://github.com/Jandys/Inter-Calcus-interactive-calculations/blob/release-archives/release.zip ).
     2. Choose from one of
        the [stable releases](https://github.com/Jandys/Inter-Calcus-interactive-calculations/releases).
 2. Log in to your WordPress dashboard and navigate to **Plugins** > **Add New**.
-3. Click **Upload Plugin** and select the downloaded Inter-Calcus zip file (release.zip).
+3. Click **Upload Plugin** and select the downloaded Interactive Calculations zip file (release.zip).
 4. Click **Install Now** and wait for the installation to complete.
-5. Activate the Inter-Calcus plugin by clicking **Activate Plugin**.
+5. Activate the Interactive Calculations plugin by clicking **Activate Plugin**.

 ## How to Use

-1. Navigate to your WordPress dashboard and click **Inter-Calcus** in the left-hand menu.
+1. Navigate to your WordPress dashboard and click **Interactive Calculations** in the left-hand menu.
 2. Create a new calculator by clicking **Add New Calculator**.
 3. Use the drag-and-drop interface to design your calculator layout and configure its functions.
 4. Save your calculator and copy the generated shortcode.